Best Camping Tent of 2020

 Space and Comfort

-As comfort is one of the most important considerations when purchasing a camping tent, this counted for 35% of the overall score for each.
 Camping trips are supposed to be fun, relaxing, stress-free, family-bonding experiences — or a chance to catch up with friends around a campfire with a beer and s'mores.
+Either way, space is one of the most important aspects to consider when purchasing a new tent.
 Different campers will have different ideas of comfort and will define livability according to different standards.
 Larger families might want separate rooms.
 Mountain lovers will want a sturdier and more reliable tent with a spacious vestibule.
 Beachgoers need windows, air circulation, and shelter from the sun.
 However, some comfort features, like lots of space, organizational pockets, airflow, and sun protection, are universal.
 Those are the factors we consider here.

 The Sundome 6 offers darkroom technology designed to keep the interior of the tent much darker and cooler than most other tents in direct sunlight; a noteworthy feature for those who appreciate sleeping in or just not getting pounded with early morning or afternoon sun rays.
 The Rapid 6 is also comfortable in warmer weather due to its high ceiling and literally sets up in under a minute, adding to a comfortable experience!